It doesn’t matter whether you’re spending £20 or £200, you need to create goals for your digital ad spend, and here’s why:

 3. Negotiating your marketing budget

 Achieving certain goals and providing the ROI of digital adverts can give you a stronger negotiating position for increasing your marketing budget.
-Even if you didn’t achieve the targets you set out to, you could still try to negotiate from the angle that a slight increase in budget could help achieve those initial goals, either by upping the PPC budget, or by using it for more effective content (using an external company to produce videos/artwork etc.).
-Providing data regarding the success of your ad from an analytics platform, will strengthen your arguments and can provide further talking points about how to maximise digital ad effectiveness.
+Even if you didn’t achieve the targets you set out to, you could still try to negotiate from the angle that a slight increase in the budget could help achieve those initial goals, either by upping the PPC budget or by using it for more effective content (using an external company to produce videos/artwork etc.).
+Providing data regarding the success of your ad from an analytics platform will strengthen your arguments and can provide further talking points about how to maximise digital ad effectiveness.

-Even if you’re only trialing a digital ad to see how it works out as a marketing tool, setting initial goals will offer some guidance on what you can expect to achieve.
+Even if you’re only trialling a digital ad to see how it works out as a marketing tool, setting initial goals will offer some guidance on what you can expect to achieve.
 Much of goal setting is guesswork, but understanding how many social media followers you have, along with how many website visits you receive each day, and targeting specific groups of people, can help you to create more specific and realistic targets.

 Sign up to our newsletter.